d0tTino/d0tTino/README.md

 Commit the updated `docs/awesome-sources.md` file.
 A GitHub Action and the pre-commit hook verify that the two files remain in sync.

+These scripts make up the JSON → Markdown workflow.
+Whenever `metadata/sources.json` changes, the **Generate Sources Markdown** workflow (`.github/workflows/sources.yml`) runs the validation and generation scripts.
+The action commits an updated `docs/awesome-sources.md` to the pull request or fails if the files diverge.

 Query the list from the command line:

 ```bash